chrispl89/library_management_system/README.md

 # Library Management System 📚

-This is a Python-based Library Management System that allows users to manage a collection of books.
-The system supports various operations such as adding, removing, editing, and searching for books.
-It also includes user management and database functionalities.
+This is a Python-based Library Management System with a GUI built using tkinter.
+It allows users to manage a collection of books, supporting various operations such as adding, removing, editing, and searching for books.

+The system also includes user management and a database backend (SQLite), where books are stored persistently, along with information about who added or last modified them.

-## Features ✨
+## ✨ Features

-- **Book Management**: Add, remove, edit, and search for books.
-- **User Management**: Register and login users, each with their own library.
-- **File Operations**: Save and load library data to/from text and JSON files.
+### ✅ Graphical User Interface (GUI):
+- User-friendly Tkinter interface with tabbed navigation (`ttk.Notebook`).
+- Two main views:
+  - **My Library** – Displays all books in the database.
+  - **Database** – Provides an advanced global view with filtering & sorting.

+### ✅ Database Integration (SQLite):
+- Persistent book storage in an SQLite database (`library.db`).
+- Column `last_modified_by` tracks the user who added or modified each book.
+- Filtering & sorting options (including sorting by user who modified a book).

+### ✅ User Management:
+- Users can register and log in, maintaining their session.
+- Each user can add, edit, and remove books (affecting a shared database).

+### ✅ Book Management:
+- Add books with title, author, category.
-- **Database Integration**: Store and manage books using an SQLite database.
+- Remove and edit books (with username tracking).
-- **Logging**: Log actions and handle exceptions with detailed messages.
+- Search books by title, author, category, or last modified by.

+### ✅ Logging & Exception Handling:
+- Logs user actions such as adding/removing/editing books.
+- Handles database errors and incorrect user inputs.

 ## Installation 🛠️